-The client offers a wide range of capabilities, very similar to a normal end-user desktop solution.
+The Windows desktop protection software offers a wide range of capabilities, much like a normal enduser desktop solution.
 Users can run scans and updates.
-The central policies determine what can be changed or adjusted.
+The central policies determine what they can change or adjust.
 By default, Windows Standard User Accounts can disable all protection features.
 Admins may want to prevent this by enabling the password protection feature in the console.